• Don Jon in Barcelona

 “Nobody wants to watch a play about misogyny.”

 At a London secondary school, Nadine and Kay muddle through their first queer relationship, whilst Jared and Amber try to navigate the end of theirs.
-At an East Coast university, playwriting student Rebecca attempts to dramatise reality as the world around her burns.

 Image credit: Fiona Winning